 What is also important to consider, that is not commonly discussed, is how thick you put on your sunscreen.
 The laboratory SPF testing has a specific requirement of how much is to be put on over a specific area of skin.
 The labs either measure the sunscreen with a syringe, or weigh it if it’s not liquid enough for a syringe, and apply evenly to a marked area of skin.
 This ensures even coverage, and offers consistent results during testing.
 This means that you need to apply it in exactly the same way to have the same results as the lab.
 But the instructions on your sunscreen bottle don’t tell you to “apply x amount in grams per cm2 of your skin”, it usually just says to apply liberally, which is the requirement.
 So you don’t even know if you’re putting on the correct amount to have the desired SPF that was tested in the lab!

 Then there are also differences in individual skin types and different activities that people do.
 Yes, the lamps used in the lab are intended to mimic the sun, but test subjects are screened, and only those that meet the requirements are allowed to be test subjects.
 Certain skin types are declined: excessive warts, moles, scars, blemishes, etc. are also declined.
 The subjects who do qualify are then given specific instructions of things to avoid, including photo-sensitizers and anti-inflammatory medications.
 But real life is different from a lab.
 If you’re exercising, it is likely your sunscreen won’t last as long no matter what the SPF rating.
 If you’re out in the sun constantly versus in the shade, your time of effectiveness will vary.
-If you apply a thicker amount of a cream than you would a lotion, you will have different effective time as well.
+If you apply a thicker amount of a cream than you would a lotion, you will have different effective time as well, and if you’re taking certain medications, you’re not going to stop for a day.
 There are so many variables to consider: elevation, time of year, humidity, and many many more considerations.
 It all varies.

 So you have to remember: that SPF number, only has a meaning if you are in perfect conditions, as in the kind of conditions you find in a lab.
 And if the conditions are different from that, the actual SPF effect could vary dramatically, even from one product to another with the same SPF rating.
 Even though the SPF lab testing is designed to create an apples to apples comparison of sunscreens, when various products are used in real world conditions, the outcomes can be quite different simply because different products will react to varying conditions differently.